vueonrails/vueonrails/README.md

 📮 Bryan Lim ytbryan@gmail.com

-> If you are using Vue.js via this rubygem, please let me know so that I can list your project/company on this repo.
-Thank you!

-Richard LaFranchi and I are writing a book [Vue on Rails](http://vueonrails.com).
+Richard LaFranchi and I are writing a book [Vue on Rails](https://vueonrails.com).
 If you are interested to be one of the early reviewers of our drafts, please email me.

 ---